 I feel fortunate to have found a career path in science that suits me, and according to the former trainees at this year’s fellows retreat, I’m not alone.
 In this issue, our 2021 career speakers share what they love about their professions and answer commonly asked questions during the retreat.
 And for our fellows interested in a clinical career, Dr. Chelsi Flippo recounts fond memories from her three-year pediatric endocrinology fellowship at NIH.

 I have been so impressed by the exciting goals and career trajectories of our past and present NICHD fellows.
 I truly can’t wait to see what the next 17 years have in store, when we meet our little cicada friends once again.

 Shana R. Spindler, PhD

-Question or comments?
-Please contact our editor at email@example.com.
+Do you have questions, comments, or ideas?
+Please contact our editor at firstname.lastname@example.org.